HaSchneider/SiModIn/README.rst

    my_interface= link.modelInterface('tespy powerplant',my_model)

-For LCA calculation, the needed brightway25 dataset needs to be linked to the technosphere flows:
+For LCA calculation, the needed brightway25 dataset needs to be assigned to the technosphere flows:

 .. code-block:: python